 While they fill you up and help your metabolism work more effectively, which leads to better weight loss, it’s important to keep in mind they are also high in fatty content and should therefore be consumed in moderation (not more than 2 tablespoons per serving is suggested).

-An upcoming article will examine seed butters as well as their effectiveness for the body and weight loss goals.
+Read 3 Essential Seed Butters for Weight Loss for a breakdown of 3 best seed butters as well as their effectiveness on the body and weight loss goals.